 Risks and causes of breast cancer

-Around one in eight women in the UK develop breast cancer during their life, making it the most common cancer in women.
+Around 1 in 8 women in the UK develop breast cancer during their life, making it the most common cancer in women.

-Around 49,560 women and 400 men are diagnosed with breast cancer in the UK each year, according to Cancer Research UK.
+Around 55,000 women and 400 men are diagnosed with breast cancer in the UK each year.

-It isn't always possible to know exactly what causes a person's breast cancer.
+It isn't usually possible to know exactly what causes a person's breast cancer.

 Having a risk factor or several risk factors doesn't mean a person will definitely develop breast cancer, but the chances may be higher.